5 Subscriptions You're Probably Still Paying For (And Don't Even Know It)

 • Productivity apps (Notion, Evernote, Todoist premium)

-• Grammar and writing tools (Grammarly Premium, ProWritingAid)
+• Grammar and writing tools (Grammarly Premium)

 3. Health, Wellness, and Fitness Apps

 January is peak subscription season for fitness apps.
-Calm, Headspace, MyFitnessPal Premium, Noom, WW (Weight Watchers), Peloton, and dozens of others see massive spikes in sign-ups after New Year's.
+Calm, Headspace, MyFitnessPal Premium, Noom, and Peloton see massive spikes in sign-ups after New Year's.
 Most of those subscribers aren't still active by March.
+Calm Premium is $69.99/year -- billed annually, easy to miss.

 4. Free Trials That Auto-Converted